s13n/cwASIO/README.md

 application must use some trickery to identify the driver that called one of the callbacks.

+When using the native cwASIO API, an application can relatively easily support multiple driver instances concurrently.
+Bear in mind, however, what this means in practice: The application gets callback calls from multiple threads concurrently, at possibly different rates.
+It depends on the application whether that makes sense, and under what circumstances.
+Even if it does make sense, the application needs to be written such that this level of concurrency doesn't cause problems.

 ### Multiinstance drivers

 This is the ability of a single driver to be instantiated multiple times for different audio hardware.
-For example, think about two devices that are managed by the same driver connected to the same computer.
+For example, think about two devices that are managed by the same driver connected to the same computer, like two cards plugged in, or two USB devices connected.
 This can't be done with standard ASIO.
 The workaround used by some manufacturers is to load the driver once, and it takes care of all the connected hardware devices, effectively making them look as if they were one combined device.
 This only makes sense when the devices are synchronized between each other, i.e. they work from a common clock, and share the same settings.

 Loading the same driver separately for each of the devices, with individual settings for them, is hampered by the difficulty to enumerate and identify the